ska-sa/katgpucbf/misc/xbgpu/README.md

 The `asyncio.Queues` help to coordinate the flow of data through the different asyncio functions.
 However the GPU requires a seperate type of coordination.
 The GPU has three different command queues that manage the coordination.
-A command queue is an OpenCL concept - within katsdpsigproc, this is still called a command queue even though it can be implemented as a CUDA stream.
+A command queue is an OpenCL term - within katsdpsigproc, this is still called a command queue even though it can be implemented as a CUDA stream.
 One command queue is for processing and the other two are for transferring data from host memory to the GPU and back.
 Events are put onto the command queue and the async processing loops can `await` for these events to be complete.
 Often one async function will enqueue some commands followed by an event onto the GPU command